szilvasi-group/NanoparticleAtomCounter/README.rst

 * xlrd>=2.0.1

-For testing, these are also required:
+For testing, these are also required

 * pytest>=8,<9
 * ase>=3.22.0,<3.25
 * tqdm<=4.67.1
 * joblib<=1.5.1
+* ascii-colors